 Watsonville Brillante is located in downtown Watsonville, California, and covers 12,500 square feet on the three faces of the six-floor parking garage next to the Civic Plaza.
 The first tile was placed in September of 2019 and in spite of COVID and other delays along the way, the final installation took place 5 years later in September of 2024.
 Materials include ceramic tile and glass, and it was fabricated by over 100 members of the local community.
 The designs were created by 120 local artists, 105 of whom were high school students when they submitted their designs.

-To make the project a reality the nonprofit organization Community Arts and Empowerment (CA&E) was established and a board of directors has overseen the organization and its projects since the spring of 2019.
-The budget grew substantially From the original projection of $1.5 million to $2.2 million when a paid intern program was established.
-Watsonville Brilliante has been funded almost entirely through private donations.
-The City of Watsonville has leased the Muzzio Mosaic Arts Center to Community Arts and Empowerment for $1 a year; this donation on the part of the City is valued at $300,000 donation.
-However, the building that is now the Muzzio had sat largely unused for over 10 years before Community Arts and Empowerment occupied the space, because the City did not have funding for programming.
-In addition to the Monumental Mosaic the City of Watsonville is receiving, CA&E providing programming for youth at the Muzzio Mosaic Art Center through the work of CA&E. The value of youth programming at the Muzzio Mosaic Arts Center is estimated to be $200,000 a year between salaries, utilities, insurance, and programming costs.
-CA&E received one grant from the Arts Council of Santa Cruz for $2,000 representing less than 1% of the total budget.
+To make the project a reality, we established the nonprofit Community Arts and Empowerment (CA&E), and a board of directors has overseen the organization and its projects since the spring of 2019.
+The budget grew substantially from the original projection of $1.5 million to $2.2 million when a paid intern program was established.
+Watsonville Brillante has been funded almost entirely through private donations.
+The City of Watsonville has leased the Muzzio Mosaic Arts Center to Community Arts and Empowerment for $1 a year — a contribution valued at $300,000.
+The building had sat largely unused for over 10 years before CA&E occupied the space, because the City did not have funding for programming.
+In addition to the monumental mosaic the City is receiving, CA&E provides youth programming at the Muzzio Mosaic Arts Center through its ongoing work.
+The value of that programming is estimated at $200,000 a year in salaries, utilities, insurance, and programming costs.
+CA&E received one grant from the Arts Council of Santa Cruz for $2,000, representing less than 1% of the total budget.

-Significant donations to the project have come in the form of business partnerships.
-Rinaldi Tile and Marble based out of Pajaro has donated all of the installation labor.
-Fireclay, a B-certified Corporation with a factory in Aromas, has provided 80% of the tiles and the remainder of the tiles have come from Daltile.
-All installation materials from the waterproofing membrane to thin-set grout and tile sealer are Laticrete products that have been 100% donated.
-The combined value of these in-kind donations is estimated to be $900,000.
-These Partnerships would not have been possible without the connections and generosity of Rick Rinaldi and his parents Yvonne and Gino Rinaldi Sr.
+Significant donations have come in the form of business partnerships.
+Rinaldi Tile and Marble, based in Pajaro, donated all installation labor.
+Fireclay, a B-certified corporation with a factory in Aromas, provided 80% of the tiles; the remainder came from Daltile.
+All installation materials — from the waterproofing membrane to thinset, grout, and tile sealer — are Laticrete products that were donated in full.
+The combined value of these in-kind donations is estimated at $900,000.
+These partnerships would not have been possible without the connections and generosity of Rick Rinaldi and his parents, Yvonne and Gino Rinaldi Sr.

-A business, even a nonprofit one requires cash to pay payroll, insurance, utilities, and other operational costs.
-CA&E was supported by seven Angel donors who each gave us $20,000 a year over 5 years.
-Additional smaller donations have come in over our 5-year period of operation and we are particularly grateful to those who give what they can in support of our dreams.
+Running a nonprofit requires cash for payroll, insurance, utilities, and other operational costs.
+CA&E was supported by seven Angel Donors who each gave $20,000 a year over five years.
+Additional donations have come in throughout our five years of operation, and we are especially grateful to those who give what they can in support of our work.